dadtriesto/youtube/README.md

 # List of Tools
 [OBS](https://obsproject.com/) for recording capture.
 [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/).
-Used in the dad tries to automate channel tasks video.
+Used in the dad tries to automate channel tasks video and for other various overlays/edits.
 [Paint.net](https://www.getpaint.net/) for general image manipulation.
 [Image Magick](https://imagemagick.org/) for thumbnail generation.
 Music from [Incompetech](https://incompetech.filmmusic.io).